Courses in Medical Anthropology

 Students in the taught MSc Medical Anthropology take 120 credits of coursework, which usually means six 20-credit courses between September and March.
 A few courses are offered for half a semester and count for 10-credits.
 Two 10-credit courses are equivalent to a 20-credit course.

-The two key courses of the MSc Programme are "Anthropology of Health & Healing" (Semester 1) and "Anthropology of Global Health" (Semester 2).
+The two key courses of the MSc Programme are "Anthropology of Health and Illness" (Semester 1) and "Anthropology of Global Health" (Semester 2).
 The remaining courses (worth 80 credits) are selected by you after a one-to-one meeting with your Programme Director.
 You can select almost any course offered by Edinburgh University.

 Courses frequently chosen by our taught MSc students include: